shachar2100/micrograd/README.md

 2. Open and run the `demo.ipynb` notebook in a Jupyter environment.
 3. Examine the `engine.py` and `nn.py` files to understand the implementation details.
 4. Refer to Andrej Karpathy's lecture "[The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3erMg0Q)" for a detailed explanation and walkthrough.

-## Relation to PyTorch

-As demonstrated in the lecture and the `test.py` file, micrograd's design and functionality closely mirror the fundamental concepts of PyTorch.
-While PyTorch is significantly more efficient and feature-rich (handling tensors, supporting various hardware like GPUs, offering a wide range of neural network layers and optimization algorithms), micrograd provides a simplified, scalar-based perspective on the core mechanisms.
-Understanding micrograd can greatly enhance your comprehension of how PyTorch and other deep learning frameworks operate under the hood.

-## Further Learning and Discussion

-For further discussion and questions related to micrograd, please refer to the discussion forum or group linked in the video description of the associated lecture.

-## Contributions

-While this is primarily an educational project, contributions and feedback are welcome.

 ## License